Inicio > Blog > SEO/GEO > Content in the age of AI: quality is still queen

 Juan Antonio Castillejos

 SEO Consultant at Human Level.
-Graduated in Information Sciences.
-Subsequently, he completed a Master's Degree in Professional SEO/SEM.
-SEO specialist with extensive experience in media, management and client relations.
+He holds a degree in Information Sciences and later completed a Professional Master’s in SEO/SEM.
+He is an SEO specialist with extensive experience in media outlets, administration, and client relations.